Allen Bradley Resistors

-After a long search, we have finally acquired huge stocks of the full range of Allen Bradley resistors.
-So hificollective are proud to offer you a broad range of values of the 0.125 watts, 0.25 watts, 0.5 watts, 1 watt and 2 watts.
+We have huge stocks of the full range of Allen Bradley resistors.
+So hificollective is proud to offer you a broad range of values of 0.125 watts, 0.25 watts, 0.5 watts, 1 watts and 2 watts.

 For many many years, these carbon composite resistors from the States have been held in high regard for hi-fi and for guitar amp use.
 Their natural organic tone is truly sublime.
 Unfortunately, production stopped in the 1990s and ever since then the stocks have been diminishing fast.

-If you pay close attention to the "Explanation of Part Numbers" diagram below you will see that there are various parts numbers employed for these resistors - engineers love their part numbers!.
-Firstly we have the Allen Bradley code (industrial type designation), consisting of 6 digits, this is what we use as the basis for our coding.
-The 0.125-watt codes start with BB, The 0.25 watt with CB The 0.5 watt with EB, the 1 watt with GB and the 2 watts with HB.
-These have their equivalent Military type designation that starts with RC and then you have the Military Grade-S designation, that start with RCR.
-These are the creme de la creme of the Allen Bradleys, pls note we have ended our part number with R to denote this type.
+If you pay close attention to the "Explanation of Part Numbers" diagram below, you will see that there are various parts numbers employed for these resistors - engineers love their part numbers!.
+Firstly we have the Allen Bradley code (industrial type designation), consisting of 6 digits.
+This is what we use as the basis for our coding.
+The 0.125-watt codes start with BB, The 0.25-watt with CB, The 0.5-watt with EB, the 1-watt with GB and the 2 watts with HB.
+These have their equivalent Military type designation that starts with RC, and then you have the Military Grade-S designation that starts with RCR.
+These are the creme de la creme of the Allen Bradleys; pls note we have ended our part number with R to denote this type.
 You also need to know that they have two resistive tolerances, 5% and 10%.

 - HB1805R: 18R 2W Allen Bradley 5%, RC42GF180J, RCR42G180JS - MILITARY GRADE

 - HB1805: 18R 2W Allen Bradley 5%, RC42GF180J, RCR42G180J* - NON MILITARY GRADE

 - HB1801R: 18R 2W Allen Bradley 10%, RC42GF180K, RCR42G180KS - MILITARY GRADE